Kanpur accident: SHO suspended, tractor driver absconding, CM meets bereaved families | Business

 ''Subsequently, the driver lost control over the tractor and it overturned.
 The women and children came under the trolley,'' he said.

+The victims were on their way to Ghatampur after attending ''mundan'' (tonsuring baby for the first time) ceremony of Raju's son at the Chandrika Devi temple in Fatehpur, an official said.

+Raju's mother Ram Janki (55) and daughter Riya (8) were among those killed in the tragedy, the official added.

 ''Once he is caught, other things will be probed.
-Five other people who were with the driver are yet to be traced,'' he said.
+Five other people who were with the driver are yet to be traced,'' Bhaskar said.

-Asked whether the driver was under the influence of alcohol, Bhaskar said that they were looking into it.
+Asked whether the driver was under the influence of alcohol, he said that they were looking into it.

-The tractor-trolley was on its way to Ghatampur after the passengers attended a ''mundan'' (tonsuring baby for the first time) ceremony at the Chandrika Devi temple in Fatehpur, the official said.

-Wails of grieving families filled the air in Kortha village, to which the victims belonged.
+Wails of grieving families filled the air in Kortha village after the massive tragedy on Saturday evening.

 CM Adityanath visited the village, which is 4-5 kilometres from the accident site, and consoled the families of the victims.

+Speaking to reporters outside the Lala Lajpat Rai Hospital, Chief Minister Adityanath said the government would launch more awareness programmes on road safety to prevent such tragedies.

+Terming the loss of lives in road accidents as a matter of grave concern, the chief minister appealed to people not to use tractor-trolly to ferry passengers and to follow traffic rules.

-''It is tragic incident.
-The government, in order to stop such accidents, has been running many awareness programmes from time to time.
+''It is a tragic incident.
+The government, to stop such accidents, has been running many awareness programmes from time to time.
 I had appealed yesterday that road safety should be a subject of priority for us.

 ''A large number of lives are lost in road accidents, and this should be an issue of concern for us,'' Chief Minister Adityanath said.